I am a skilled migrant on my way to Australia…where should I live?

 The World Heritage Kakadu National Park, famed for its unique bird life, rugged beauty and Aboriginal art is near the state capital Darwin with over 3.2 million acres of natural beauty.

-Canberra – capital city, planned city for the government centre of Australia.
+Canberra is the capital city, planned city for the government centre of Australia.
 A lot of people are employed in government jobs here.
 The city was designed by the American architect Walter Burley Griffin and has wide streets and boulevards.